alvarogarcia7/blog_source/source/_posts/draft_implementing-bdd-at-the-office.md

   - retrospective
 ----

-easily as a team member who specialises in QA complained about testing in the last moment during the last sprint's retrospective
+This was a low-hanging fruit as a team member who specialises in QA complained about testing in the last moment during the last sprint's retrospective.

-did the grunt job of connecting the dots and configuring the maven project (using jbehave).
-Also, got the inspiration from a tutorial online
+Did the grunt job of connecting the dots and configuring the maven project (using jbehave).
+Also, got the inspiration from a tutorial.

-announced it only as it was in place and QA approved of it
+Announced it only as it was in place and QA approved of it

-TODO: connect grunt job with [Sweep the floor](http://chimera.labs.oreilly.com/books/1234000001813/ch04.html#solution_id21)
+This grunt job clicked with [Sweep the floor](http://chimera.labs.oreilly.com/books/1234000001813/ch04.html#solution_id21)

 Let's see how the sprint goes and what are the pain points during this sprint